rsocket/rsocket/Protocol.md

 Setup frames MUST always use Stream ID 0 as they pertain to the connection.

+The SETUP frame is sent by the client to inform the server of the parameters under which it desires to operate.
+The usage and message sequence used is shown in [Connection Establishment](#connection-establishment).

+One of the important parameters for a connection is the format, layout, and any schema of the data and metadata for frames.
+This is, for lack of a better term, referred to here as "MIME Type".
+An implementation MAY use typical MIME type values or can, alternatively, MAY decide to use specific non-MIME type values to indicate format, layout, and any schema for data and metadata.
+The protocol implementation MUST NOT interpret the MIME type itself.
+This is an application concern only.

 The encoding format for Data and Metadata are included separately in the SETUP.

 Frame Contents